-The Power to Reject ICANN's Budget or Strategic/Operating Plans
+6 The Power to Reject ICANN's Budget or Strategic/Operating Plans

-The right to set budgets and strategic direction is a critical governance power for any organization.
-By allocating resources and defining the goals to which these resources are directed, Strategic Plans, Operating Plans and Budgets have a significant impact on what ICANN does and how effectively it fulfils its role.
+- The right to set budgets and strategic direction is a critical governance power for any organization.
+By allocating resources and defining the goals to which these resources are directed, Strategic Plans, Operating Plans and Budgets have a significant impact on what ICANN does and how effectively it fulfills its role.
 The ICANN community already plays an active role in giving input into these key documents through participation in the existing consultation processes ICANN organizes.

-To provide additional accountability safeguards, the CCWG-Accountability has proposed that the community be given the power to reject:
+- To provide additional accountability safeguards, the CCWG-Accountability has proposed that the community be given the power to reject:

 - ICANN's Five-Year Strategic Plan

 - ICANN's Five-Year Operating Plan

 - ICANN's Annual Operating Plan & Budget

 - The IANA Functions Budget

-Supporting Organization Councils, according to their normal procedures for determining supermajority, and will need to be approved by the ICANN Board after a public comment period, as well as a community mechanism derived from the CCWG-Accountability process.
+&lt;sup>1 If the CWG-Stewardship's IANA Function Review determines that a separation process is necessary, it will recommend the creation of a Separation Cross Community Working Group.
+This recommendation will need to be approved by a supermajority of each of the Generic Names Supporting Organization and the Country-Code Names Supporting Organization Councils, according to their normal procedures for determining supermajority, and will need to be approved by the ICANN Board after a public comment period, as well as a community mechanism derived from the CCWG-Accountability process.

-The CCWG-Accountability has determined that a separate petition would be required for each Budget or Strategic/Operating plan being challenged.
-A Budget or Strategic/Operating plan could only be challenged if there are significant issue(s) brought up in the Engagement Phase that were not addressed prior to approval.

-A Supporting Organization or Advisory Committee petitioning to reject a budget or strategic/operating plan would be required to circulate a rationale and obtain support for its petition from at least one other Supporting Organization or Advisory Committee according to the Escalation Process.

-The Escalation and Enforcement processes for rejecting any Strategic, Operating or Annual Budget would be the detailed process presented in Recommendation #2: Empowering the community through consensus: engage, escalate, enforce.

-Should the power be used to reject the annual budget, a caretaker budget would be enacted (details regarding the caretaker budget are currently under development).
+- The CCWG-Accountability has determined that a separate petition would be required for each Budget or Strategic/Operating plan being challenged.
+A Budget or Strategic/Operating plan could only be challenged if there are significant issue(s) brought up in the Engagement Phase that were not addressed prior to approval. - A Supporting Organization or Advisory Committee petitioning to reject a budget or strategic/operating plan would be required to circulate a rationale and obtain support for its petition from at least one other Supporting Organization or Advisory Committee according to the Escalation Process. - The Escalation and Enforcement processes for rejecting any Strategic, Operating or Annual Budget would be the detailed process presented in Recommendation #2: Empowering the community through consensus: engage, escalate, enforce. - Should the power be used to reject the annual budget, a caretaker budget would be enacted (details regarding the caretaker budget are currently under development).

-The IANA Functions Budget
+13 The IANA Functions Budget

-Under this power the community will be able to consider the IANA Functions Budget as a separate budget.
-The IANA Functions Budget is currently part of ICANN's Annual Operating Plan & Budget.

-The CCWG-Accountability recommends that there should be two distinct processes with respect to the community's power to reject the IANA Budget and its power to reject the ICANN Budget, meeting the requirements set forward by the IANA Stewardship Transition proposal.
-The use of the Community Power to reject the ICANN Budget would have no impact on the IANA Budget, and a rejection of the IANA Budget would have no impact on the ICANN Budget.
+- Under this power the community will be able to consider the IANA Functions Budget as a separate budget.
+The IANA Functions Budget is currently part of ICANN's Annual Operating Plan & Budget. - The CCWG-Accountability recommends that there should be two distinct processes with respect to the Community's Power to reject the IANA Budget and its power to reject the ICANN Budget, meeting the requirements set forward by the IANA Stewardship Transition proposal.
+The use of

-In addition, to reinforce the bottom up, collaborative approach that ICANN currently uses to enable the community to give input into budget documents, the CCWG-Accountability recommends adding such a consultation process into the ICANN Bylaws for the IANA functions Budget.

-The Escalation and Enforcement processes for rejecting an IANA Functions Budget would be the detailed process presented in Recommendation #2: Empowering the community through consensus: engage, escalate, enforce.

-Should the power be used to reject the annual IANA Functions budget, a caretaker budget would be enacted (details regarding the caretaker budget are currently under development).
+- the Community Power to reject the ICANN Budget would have no impact on the IANA Budget, and a rejection of the IANA Budget would have no impact on the ICANN Budget. - In addition, to reinforce the bottom up, collaborative approach that ICANN currently uses to enable the community to give input into budget documents, the CCWG-Accountability recommends adding such a consultation process into the ICANN Bylaws for the IANA functions Budget. - 17 The Escalation and Enforcement processes for rejecting an IANA Functions Budget would be the detailed process presented in Recommendation #2: Empowering the community through consensus: engage, escalate, enforce. - Should the power be used to reject the annual IANA Functions budget, a caretaker budget would be enacted (details regarding the caretaker budget are currently under development).

-The Power to Reject Changes to ICANN Standard Bylaws
+19 The Power to Reject Changes to ICANN Standard Bylaws